pupil-labs/pupil-docs/src/alpha-lab/blink_detection.md

   </v-img>
 </div>

-### Eye blinks: artifacts and information
+### Blinks: artifacts and information

-The accurate detection of eye blinks serves a vital role in numerous eye tracking applications.
-Its importance is twofold: firstly, it helps identify time periods affected by blink-related artifacts, and secondly, isolate key physiological, cognitive, and clinical parameters, such as blink rate and blink duration.
+The accurate detection of blinks serves a vital role in many eye tracking applications.
+Its importance is twofold: firstly, it helps identify time periods affected by blink-related artifacts, and secondly, blink statistics can serve as relevant physiological, cognitive, and clinical parameters.
 Blink detection can even be utilized in order to control external devices, for example by detecting a sequence of blinks made in quick succession.
-In order to show you how to achieve all of this, we have put together this guide.

 ### Running blink detection locally

-Eye blinks are automatically detected once your recording is uploaded to Pupil Cloud.
+Blinks are automatically detected once your recording is uploaded to Pupil Cloud.
 This guide shows how to apply Pupil Labs' blink detection algorithm to Neon recordings <i>offline</i> (i.e., without using Pupil Cloud) or <i>in real-time</i> (using [Pupil Lab's Realtime Python API](https://github.com/pupil-labs/realtime-network-api)).
 This allows you to build novel applications or simply satisfy your curiosity and develop a deeper understanding of the underlying algorithms.

 ::: tip
-If you are interested in learning more about the technical details of the underlying blink detection pipeline, we invite you to also have a look at our [**white paper**](https://docs.google.com/document/d/1JLBhC7fmBr6BR59IT3cWgYyqiaM8HLpFxv5KImrN-qE/export?format=pdf).
+If you are interested in learning more about the technical details of the underlying blink detection pipeline, we invite you to also have a look at our [**white paper**](https://assets.pupil-labs.com/pdf/Pupil_Labs_Blink_Detector.pdf).
 :::

 ### Getting started